 As a disadvantage one may state a higher cost, as for obvious reasons developer companies charge higher prices among other alternative options.

 Now let’s review the cost of freelance app developers.
-Good freelancers still may build superior apps not worse than developer companies.
-They would have same quality though at lesser cost.
-So we may assign the biggest pro to freelance coders the cheaper cost compared to software companies.
+Good freelancers still may build superior apps not worse than developer companies do.
+They would have the same quality though at lesser cost.
+So we may assign the biggest pro to freelance coders: the cheaper cost compared to software companies.

 Cons of hiring freelancers: